Orungamin, 100 mg capsules 14 pcs

 1. Hypersensitivity to itraconazole or excipients.

-2. Chronic heart failure, including a history of heart failure (except for treatment of life-threatening conditions).
+2. Chronic heart failure, including a history (with the exception of treatment of life-threatening conditions).

-WARNING – renal/liver failure, peripheral neuropathy, risk factors for chronic heart failure (coronary heart disease, heart valve defects, severe lung disease including chronic obstructive pulmonary disease, conditions accompanied with edema syndrome), hearing impairment, concurrent use of “slow” calcium channel blockers, childhood and old age.
+WITH CAUTION – renal/liver failure, peripheral neuropathy, risk factors for chronic heart failure (coronary heart disease, heart valve damage, severe lung diseases, including chronic obstructive pulmonary disease, conditions accompanied by edematous syndrome), hearing impairment, simultaneous use of “slow” calcium channel blockers, children and old age.

 Allergic reactions: serum sickness, angioedema, anaphylactic and anaphylactoid reactions, hypersensitivity.